-Airstrikes: Russian Air Force performance during the conflict had been inconsistent from day to day in the first month of the conflict, though airstrike totals have stabilised in recent weeks and are now trending upward due to the increase in air operations over the Donbass.
-However, strikes targeting Kyiv have dissipated in the past three weeks.
+Airstrikes: Russian Air Force performance during the conflict had been inconsistent from day to day in the first month of the conflict, though airstrike totals have stabilised since April and air operations are frequently occurring over the Donbass.
+However, strikes targeting Kyiv have dissipated in the past six weeks.